Barrow A.F.C.: National League years

 Following alterations to the squad during the summer, Barrow began its second season in the Conference National in August 2009.
 The club had a good run after a poor start, losing once in 16 games and reaching the FA Cup third round.
-They were defeated 3–0 by Premier League side Sunderland at the Stadium of Light on 2 January 2010, watched by 7,500 travelling supporters.
+They were defeated 3–0 by Premier League team Sunderland at the Stadium of Light on 2 January 2010, watched by 7,500 travelling supporters.
 On 13 March 2010, a Gregg Blundell goal gave Barrow a 1–0 win at Salisbury City in the first Leg of the FA Trophy semi-final.
 One week later, a Jason Walker double secured a 2–1 victory in the second Leg to send the Bluebirds to Wembley.
 After securing their position in the Conference National in the last home match of the season, Barrow won the 2010 FA Trophy Final against Stevenage Borough 2–1 at Wembley Stadium with an extra-time goal by Walker; this made Barrow the only club to win the FA Trophy at the old and new Wembley Stadiums.

 The 2010–11 season was less successful, although the club finished in 18th place and remained in the Conference National with a 2–0 victory against Hayes & Yeading on the last day of the season.
-Barrow failed to retain the FA Trophy, however, losing 2–3 to Conference North side Guiseley.
-The side was more successful the following season, finishing 13th.
+Barrow failed to retain the FA Trophy, however, losing 2–3 to Conference North team Guiseley.
+The team was more successful the following season, finishing 13th.
 Darren Sheridan left the club by mutual consent in February 2012, and Dave Bayliss remained as manager.

 The following season, Barrow were relegated from the Conference National after losing 2–1 at Cambridge United on 13 April 2013.
 Bayliss left the club by mutual consent on 5 November 2013, and Barrow reappointed former caretaker manager Darren Edmondson on 10 December of that year.
 That season, the club failed to win promotion to the Conference Premier and finished 11th in the Conference North.

 Blackpool players warming up before their friendly at Barrow on 20 July 2019.
 Barrow manager Ian Evatt was a late substitute, ending his playing career against his 2010–11 Premier League team.